 - Victims and witnesses may receive subpoenas and be required to report to the Court for trials where the defendant is being held in custody, or if the Court grants an exception to the general closure.
 Victims and witnesses with questions should contact the City or County Prosecutor’s Office.
 Individuals with questions about felony cases should contact the Lucas County Prosecutors Office at (419) 213-4700 from 8:00 a.m. to 4:30 p.m.
 All other victims and witnesses with questions should contact the City of Toledo Prosecutor’s Office at (419) 245-1975 from 8:00 a.m. to 4:30 p.m.
 Victims who desire to go forward with motions for temporary protection orders should appear or contact the Prosecutor’s Office.
 Victims who wish to have their cases heard despite the emergency closure must contact the proper Prosecutor’s Office or their case will be continued until after the temporary judicial emergency.

 Entry to the building on these matters is limited to the defendant, attorney, victim and subpoenaed witnesses or by appointment.

 Toledo Municipal Court, Reschedule Request Form

 Toledo Municipal Housing Court - Open with Restrictions

 - All current scheduled setouts/lockouts will be stayed 8 days from the currently scheduled date.

-- All currently scheduled eviction hearings will be continued 8 days from the scheduled hearing date
+- All currently scheduled eviction hearings will be continued after May 30, 2020.

 - All cases on the criminal housing docket set on or before April 15, 2020 will be reset